openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

     todo: more work - when interface fields are implemented

 *Field declarations* represent data members in class instances.
+Fields are actually class instance variables (see :ref:`Variable Declarations`).

 .. code-block:: abnf